-Our top accessible, paved hiking trail near Asheville is the Lake Junaluska walking trail around the beautiful lake at the United Methodist Conference and Retreat Center.
-They welcome everyone to walk the 2.3-mile loop (or the extended 3.8-mile option) by many interesting manmade and natural sights along the way.
+Our top accessible, paved hiking trail near Asheville is the Lake Junaluska walking trail around the beautiful lake at the Conference and Retreat Center.
+They are open to the public and welcome everyone to walk the 2.3-mile loop (or the extended 3.8-mile option) by many natural sights along the way.

-We suggest parking along the Rose Walk section near the World Methodist Museum (GPS: 575 N Lakeshore Dr, Lake Junaluska).
+We suggest parking along the Rose Walk or start out at the Welcome Center where you can find more info about Lake Junaluska.
+(GPS: 575 N Lakeshore Dr, Lake Junaluska).
 A gorgeous spot to rest after your walk.
 Stroll by 200+ rose bushes and stop to smell them!
 Walk by the 1949 stone Memorial Chapel and peek inside.
 Next to the chapel is a labyrinth for a meditative walk.
 Along the rest of the trail, pass many historic buildings used at the retreat center, including several hotels.

 Along the way, other detours include garden areas.
 Stroll through the lush Corneille Bryan Native Garden with more than 500 species of native plants and is a haven for birdlife.
 The Biblical Garden at the Bethea Welcome Center features plants mentioned in the Bible, including herbs, figs, pomegranates, and vines.

 If you are looking for a place to ride your bicycle, the nearby Waynesville Greenway follows Richland Creek for 5.3 miles.

 Junaluska Gifts & Grounds in the Harrell Center offers specialty coffee, hand-dipped ice cream, smoothies, snacks, gifts, books, fair-trade products and souvenirs.